openprofile-ai/openprofile/README.md

-# OpenProfile.AI
+# OpenProfile.ai
 ### A shared context layer for personalized AI, built on facts — not guesses.

 ## 🌐 Concept

-**OpenProfile.AI** is not a product or protocol — it’s a **paradigm shift** in how AI systems understand users across digital ecosystems.
+**OpenProfile.ai** is not a product or protocol — it’s a **paradigm shift** in how AI systems understand users across digital ecosystems.

 Born at the intersection of:
 - **Schema.org** — structured, machine-readable data for the web